Harrah's Ak-Chin Casino: Entertainment

-Guests at Harrah’s Ak-Chin can experience an 18,000 square foot entertainment hall.
-Featuring a variety of live performances from comedy acts to national headliners, there’s something for everyone.
+The Events Center at Harrah's Ak-Chin is an 18,000-square-foot entertainment hall, featuring live performances such as comedy acts and national headliners.

 Additional amenities

-The Ak-Chin property features an outdoor pool, complete with four spas, 12 private cabanas available for rent, daybeds and a swim-up bar.
-Cocktail and food service is available for guests.
+The Ak-Chin property features an outdoor pool with swim-up bar, private cabanas and daybeds available for rent.
+Cocktail and food service are available for guests.

-The Spa at Harrah’s Ak-Chin guides guests through traditional and modern treatments including signature massage experiences, facial treatments and nail services.
-The Spa features four treatment rooms including one couple’s suite.
+The Spa at Harrah's Ak-Chin offers traditional and modern spa treatments with four treatment rooms, including one couple's suite.